 Steadily increasing personalization

-Wind back the clock to year one of a new business with a freshly-acquired customer email database and no experience of email marketing and lead nurturing.
+Wind back the clock to year one of new business with a freshly-acquired customer email database and no experience of email marketing and lead nurturing.
 Each email going out to a former customer has their order history or shopping cart to go on, but nothing more (and you might not want to use that information outside of some basic product recommendations).

 Imagine that you’re the professional in charge of running that campaign, and you want to make the most of each and every email, squeezing maximum impact from the marketing automation workflow.
 You could do what many businesses do and schedule a generic weekly promotional newsletter that sets out some product and provides links to buy them.
 That’s somewhat useful.